ipo-exe/sqlnotes/basics.md

 More on: https://www.postgresql.org/docs/current/app-pgrestore.html

-Here there area some basic import options:
+Here there are some basic import options:
 * to restore objects and data into an existing database (destination database), or;
 * to restore objects and data into a new database.

 To restore into a destination database:
 ```
-pg_restore --dbname=dest_database --create --verbose C:\bin\backup.sql
+pg_restore -U postgres -W --dbname=dest_database --create --verbose C:\bin\backup.tar
 ```
 > Warning!
 Restoring is **not** a version control.
 It completely substitutes existing objects and data.
+> Also: restore does not allows for plain text.

 The second option needs to create a new database first with the sql statement:
 ```